York Buddhist Centre in an old three storey brick building. The venue for a guided meditation

 This was a really nice way to settle in, and I could feel different parts of me starting to soften.
 I mean, how often do you focus on your elbows and pay attention to how they feel?
 When you do, you’ll notice if you’re tensing without realising it, and can then release them.

-It was a nice start that helped us to deepen the breath and start to relax into the practice.
+It was a gentle start that helped us to deepen the breath and start to relax into the practice.

 A Buddah with candles and flowers around it.
-Setting the scene for a guided meditation
+Setting the scene for Trying In-Person Guided Meditation

 The candles were lit to start the practice